 Every year, thousands of drug studies are conducted across the world on all types of medications.
 Since the 1950s, most studies have one thing in common: they use a placebo.
 By definition, a placebo is an inert substance, such as a sugar pill, that is given to patients as a way of testing whether or not a drug being studied really works.
 For some time, scientists have realized that even when a pill doesn’t possess any medicinal qualities, individuals can still show a reduction of symptoms and improved functioning.
 These changes aren’t just imagined, as documented effects on the brain have been seen when this occurs.
 It is why over half of doctors in a 2008 study admitted to prescribing a placebo at some point.

 However, placebos don’t work for all conditions.
 Genetic conditions, cancer, even symptoms such as chronic hypertension don’t typically show any response to a placebo.
 But for any ailment that the brain can moderate itself, placebo effects can be very real.
 This can include chronic pain conditions, irritable bowel syndrome, ulcers, and even movement disorders.
 For example, a recent study on orthopedic knee pain found that long-term, functional outcomes were actually as good or even better for a group of patients who simply had their knee opened and closed than those who actually had the orthopedic surgery itself.
-A recent debate has even intensified over whether the positive effect of antidepressants is largely associated with the placebo effect, and not the medications themselves.
+A recent debate has even intensified over whether the is largely associated with the placebo effect, and not the medications themselves.